Savlaj: Geography

 Savlaj is located 18 km from Tasgoan and 48 km from Sangli.
 It has an average elevation of 689 metres (2263 feet).

 The village is near the River Aagrani.

 Economy

 It is one of the growing villages of the tehsil.

 It is a big market for things such as clothes, agricultural materials, fruit and vegetables, and gold and silver for 12 nearby villages.
 Every Saturday is bazaar day.
 Along with Tasgaon tehsil, this village is famous for its grapes, which are exported mainly to Asian countries such as UAE, Singapore, Hong Kong, Sri Lanka, Bangladesh.

 People

 The late R. R. Patil, former Home Minister of Maharashtra, studied at Savlaj and his political career started there, when he was elected Sangli zillah parishad member representing Savlaj.

 Religion

-There are many religious sites, i.e, Siddheshwar Temple (also known as the Savalsiddh Temple), Mahadev Mandir, Jotiba Mandir, Kandoba Mandir, Mayyakka Mandir, Ramling Mandir, Datt Mandir and Choudeshwari Devi Mandir, also a mosque and a church.
+There are many religious sites: Siddheshwar Temple (also known as the Savalsiddh Temple), Mahadev Mandir, Jotiba Mandir, Kandoba Mandir, Mayyakka Mandir, Ramling Mandir, Datt Mandir and Choudeshwari Devi Mandir, also a mosque and a church.